Replacing Chevy Captiva Fuel Tank: Step-By-Step Guide

 Characteristics Values

-Fuel tank function Stores engine fuel
+Fuel tank function Storing engine fuel

 Fuel tank filling Fuel is filled through the fill spout